The Effects of Night-Time Teeth Grinding

 Ways to Treat Bruxism at Home

-While it is important that you visit a dentist if you are experiencing these symptoms, here are some home remedies to ease your discomfort before your dentist appointment:
+While you must visit a dentist if you are experiencing these symptoms, here are some home remedies to ease your discomfort before your dentist appointment:

-• Don’t drink caffeine or tea late at night and avoid drinking alcohol too late.
+• Don’t drink caffeine or tea late at night; avoid drinking alcohol too late.
 These substances can cause bruxism flare-ups.

 • Make sure your sleep habits are healthy.
-If you are dealing with any sleep disorders, ensure that you treat those because they may be causing you to grind your teeth.
+If you are dealing with any sleep disorders, treat those because they may be causing you to grind your teeth.

 • Manage your stress by doing things that relax you, like meditating or listening to music.

-• If you sleep with a partner, ask them to keep note of any grinding sounds that you may make while you’re sleeping.
+• If you sleep with a partner, ask them to note any grinding sounds you may make while sleeping.
 When you do get a chance to visit a dentist, you can relay this information to them.

 • Schedule dental exams regularly.
-A lot of dental issues can be caught before the point of severity if you see your dentist often.
+Many dental issues can be caught before the point of severity if you see your dentist often.

-These treatment methods are easy ways to prevent your own bruxism condition.
-However, follow up with a dentist appointment to make sure your condition is actually decreasing.
+These treatment methods are easy ways to prevent your bruxism condition.
+However, follow up with a dentist appointment to ensure your situation is decreasing.

 Schedule Hygiene